kianzohoury/VAE/README.md

 it back to $X$.
 Again, similar latent representations should yield similar reconstructions, and vice versa.

-Now you may ask, if the encoder and decoder are supposed to be inverses of eachother, then aren't we just learning the identity function, i.e. $X' = f(g(X)) = \approx I(X)$?
+Now you may ask, if the encoder and decoder are supposed to be inverses of each other, then aren't we just learning the identity function.
 Well, in some sense yes, but this is not merely a trivial task.
-If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we are imposing a bottleneck in the model that encourages the encoder to learn the most salient features pertaining to $X$, so that the decoder can accurately reconstruct $X$.
-However, this loss of information means that the reconstruction will not be perfect, that is, some degree of error
+If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we will be imposing a strict bottleneck on the model that encourages the encoder to learn the most salient features pertaining to $X$, so that the decoder can accurately reconstruct $X$.
+However, this loss of information means that the reconstruction will not be perfect, that is, $X' \approx X$ and not
-$\epsilon = |X' - X|$ will exist.
+$X' \neq X$.

 #### Reconstruction Error
 To measure the "goodness" of an autoencoder's output, we must compare